amire2000/amire2000.github.io/_posts/python/2019-10-19-asyncio-hello-world.md

 - Python added two keywords, async and await, for creating async operations

 ### Coroutines
-unctions prefixed with the `async` keyword become asynchronous functions, also known as coroutines
+functions prefixed with the `async` keyword become asynchronous functions, also known as coroutines
 - Coroutines can only be called from other async functions
 - Coroutines can use another keyword, await, which allows a coroutine to wait for results from another coroutine without blocking.
 Until results come back from the awaited coroutine, Python switches freely among other running coroutines